decentraland/js-sdk-toolchain/packages/@dcl/ecs/etc/ecs.api.md

 // dist/engine/component.d.ts:125:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // dist/engine/component.d.ts:133:11 - (tsdoc-code-fence-closing-syntax) Unexpected characters after closing delimiter for code fence
 // dist/engine/component.d.ts:133:11 - (tsdoc-code-span-missing-delimiter) The code span is missing its closing backtick
+// dist/engine/input.d.ts:17:5 - (ae-forgotten-export) The symbol "InputAction" needs to be exported by the entry point index.d.ts
+// dist/engine/input.d.ts:25:5 - (ae-forgotten-export) The symbol "PointerEventType" needs to be exported by the entry point index.d.ts
+// dist/engine/input.d.ts:40:9 - (ae-forgotten-export) The symbol "PBPointerEventsResult_PointerCommand" needs to be exported by the entry point index.d.ts
+// dist/engine/types.d.ts:27:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// dist/engine/types.d.ts:28:8 - (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
+// dist/engine/types.d.ts:37:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// dist/engine/types.d.ts:47:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// dist/engine/types.d.ts:48:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// dist/engine/types.d.ts:49:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// dist/engine/types.d.ts:65:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// dist/engine/types.d.ts:71:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// dist/engine/types.d.ts:72:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// dist/engine/types.d.ts:73:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// dist/engine/types.d.ts:74:8 - (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
+// dist/engine/types.d.ts:88:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// dist/engine/types.d.ts:89:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// dist/engine/types.d.ts:90:8 - (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
+// dist/engine/types.d.ts:100:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// dist/engine/types.d.ts:101:8 - (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
+// dist/engine/types.d.ts:110:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// dist/engine/types.d.ts:111:8 - (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration

 // (No @packageDocumentation comment for this package)